 Refuse to condone any form of abuse, and

-Enable concerns to be raised and responded to clearly and consistently.
+Enable concerns to be raised and responded to appropriately and consistently.

 We uphold Faithfulness in Service as our national code of conduct for clergy and church workers, specifically its affirmations that –

 Abuse of power is at the heart of many relationship problems in the Church and in the community.
 In essence, abuse is one person’s misuse of power over another.
 Sometimes abuse will be a one-off event and at other times it will be a pattern of behaviour, (6.2)